MohammedSNO/ROS-publisher-subscriber-nodes/README.md

 In this repositorie there are two code (publisher & subscriber)

-First you have to create a workspace throgh the terminal then create a package which will contain there two code.
+First you have to create a workspace throgh the terminal then create a package which will contain these two code.

 note that there must a package for each node.